Neo-burlesque: Burlesque scenes

 There are modern burlesque performers, shows and festivals in many countries throughout the world as well as annual conventions such as the Miss Exotic World Pageant.
 Today's burlesque revival has found homes throughout the United States (with the largest communities located on its East and West Coasts) and in Canada, the United Kingdom, Australia, New Zealand, France, Germany and Japan.
+The revival has also occurred in New Orleans, Dallas, and Denver.
+Performances take place in various venues including theaters; as well as the burlesque dancers there are emcees to introduce them and stage kittens who act as stagehands.